 3. Current Favourite Piece: If you had to choose one item from the current collection to take home—a true foundational piece—what would it be, and what story does it tell?

 My favourite piece from the new collection is the Alfie in chai.
-The colour to me is sublime it's probably my favourite colour, it's like a really light dusty pink.
-I love the texture and I love the comfort.
-It's called a 1 seater but it's actually like a 1.5 or 2 seater so it would work well for me as my two daughters could share it and sit together.
-That would be the piece I would take home today . . . and I actually think I will!
+The colour is sublime, I love the texture and how comfortable and spacious it is.
+It's called a 1 seater but it's actually like a 1.5 or 2 seater, perfect for my 2 daughters to cozy up in.

 4. Best Styling Advice: What is your number one piece of styling advice for a customer who is trying to anchor their space or transition their home from one season to the next?

-My advice for styling would be to choose pieces you love, trust your instinct and take your time when selecting foundational pieces that will be with you for years to come.
+My advice for styling would be to choose pieces you love, trust your instinct and take your time with your choices.

 5. Hidden Gem: Since the Engine Yards are such a design hub, what is one unexpected pleasure or insider tip you recommend to customers making a day of their visit?